 Section 2.2 applies partially.
-Chapter 2.0 of the LAX Design Guidelines recommends screening industrial systems and equipment instead of architecturally integrating them into the structure.
-Section 2.5 applies partially.
-The CONRAC would not include outdoor storage; therefore, the second guideline in this section would not apply to the project (See CONRAC Conceptual Site Plan, LAX LAMP Draft EIR, Figure 2-38).

-Section 2.6 does not apply.
-The CONRAC facility is not an historic property (See Historic Resources Group, Los Angeles International Airport, Preservation Plan, June 2016).
+Chapter 2.0 of the LAX Design Guidelines recommends screening industrial systems and equipment instead of architecturally integrating them into to the structure.
+Section 2.5 applies partially as well because the APM MSF would not include outdoor storage.
+The APM MSF is not an historic property; therefore, Section 2.6 does not apply (See Historic Resources Group, Los Angeles International Airport, Preservation Plan, June 2016).